Fine tuning SMLs

 })

-We can see that we have the fields 'labels', 'input_ids' and 'attention_mask', which is what we are interested in training
+We see that we have the fields 'labels', 'input_ids', and 'attention_mask', which is what we are interested in for training.

 Modellink image 45

-We instantiate a model for sequence classification and we indicate the number of classes we have
+We instantiate a model for sequence classification and specify the number of classes we have

 from transformers import AutoModelForSequenceClassification